xinqicoding/Simple-Chat-Room/README.md

  This chat program is based on a client server model consisting of one chat server and multiple chat clients over TCP connections.

 ##### a.
 Description of my Code
-- Authentication: Use for identity validation, read login information from user_pass.txt
+- Authentication: Use for identity validation, read login information from user_pass.txt.
 - ChatState: Enumeration type.
-Use for identifying wheather it is group chat or private chat
+Use for identifying wheather it is group chat or private chat.
 - Message: Wrapper class for message.
-Use for sending message entity
+Use for sending message entity.
 - MessageType: Enumeration type.
-Use for identifying the type of message
+Use for identifying the type of message.
 - UserInfo Socket: Wrapper class for user information.
-Use for identifying users
+Use for identifying users.
 - Client: Client class.
-Supports multiple clients
+Supports multiple clients.
-- Server: Server class
+- Server: Server class.

 ##### b.
 Development Environment
 - Programming Language: Java